 Yellow-faced Sprite Jaloerse gesie

-- Click on images and links to enlarge or open
+Click on all images to enlarge or view more.

 Key identification features: